lambdaclass/concrete/docs/KNOWN_HOLES.md

 ## OPEN holes (tracked, gated, disclosed — not yet fixed)

+### H6.
+Wildcard / discarded expression bypasses linearity — OPEN 2026-06-27

+**Current state:** OPEN, confirmed locally.
+The Phase 6 #13 ignored-result implementation introduced `let _ = expr;` as an acknowledgement form for discarded `Result`/`Option`, but the checker currently skips registering `_` bindings for any non-`Destroy` type.
+That silently permits default-linear values to disappear:

+- `let _ = LinearStruct { ... };` compiles, while `let x = LinearStruct { ... };`
+  correctly errors E0208 when `x` is not consumed.
+- `let _ = Result<Resource, E>` compiles if the outer `Result` itself has no `Destroy` impl, even though a payload arm may own a resource.
+- Bare statement expressions such as `LinearStruct { ... };` and
+  `make_resource();` compile because `Stmt.expr` only rejects discarded `Result`/`Option`.
+- Branch-local linear values can disappear in `if` / `if`-expression paths whose environments are restored before function-level scope-exit checking sees the locals, including nested `return` or `?` propagation paths that create a local and then leave.
+- Match/enum destructuring arm locals and `_` payload fields are affected too: confirmed probes show enum arms with linear payload bindings (or wildcard payloads) can fall through without an E0208 for the arm-local value.
+- Enum `let ... else` destructuring over a linear payload can bind the payload and then fall through without consuming it.
+- Calls, method calls, and static method calls returning a linear value in statement position (`make_resource();`, `r.id();`, `R::make();`) compile instead of requiring the returned owner to be bound/consumed or rejected as a discarded linear temporary.
+- Deferred calls discard their return value too: `defer risky_result();` and `defer make_resource();` currently compile, hiding ignored fallible results or linear owners behind cleanup syntax.

+Why this matters: it contradicts the public memory guarantee that every linear value is consumed or reserved by scope exit.
+This is a soundness/linearity claim hole, not only a diagnostic papercut.

+Reproducing fixtures: not yet checked in.
+Scratch repros used during review:
+`let _ = Token { x: 1 };`, `Token { x: 1 };`, `make_resource();`,
+`if true { let r = Token { ... }; }`,
+`if true { let r = Token { ... }; return 0; }`, `let _ = open_result_file();`,
+`if true { let r = Token { ... }; fallible()?; }`,
+`match e { E::A { b } => { ... } }` where `b` is linear and falls through
+unconsumed, `let E::A { b } = e else { return 0; };`, and call/method/static
+call statement discards of linear return values, plus deferred calls returning fallible or linear values.

+Gate to add: extend `scripts/tests/check_ignored_result.sh` or add a dedicated linear-discard red-team gate covering ordinary `_` bindings, bare expression statements, returned linear temporaries, branch-local linear values, `Result`/`Option` with linear payloads, enum-arm bindings, and enum wildcard payloads, enum `let ... else` destructuring, and call/method/static call linear returns in statement position, plus deferred-call return discards.
+The fix lives in ROADMAP Phase 6 #13a.
+The implementation should refactor checker block handling around explicit lexical scopes and exit modes so new discard sites cannot bypass linearity by restoring an older environment.

-**No soundness holes are currently open.** H2 (float→int cast overflow) was fixed and closed 2026-06-26 — see below.
-The H1 / C9 / C10 entries are closed
+The H1 / H2 / C9 / C10 entries are closed and retained here (with `CLOSED`
-and retained here (with `CLOSED` markers and regression gates) so the thread is legible and the fixes cannot silently regress; the longer-standing closed set is under "CLOSED this session" further down.
+markers and regression gates) so the thread is legible and the fixes cannot silently regress; the longer-standing closed set is under "CLOSED this session" further down.
 Deferred *design* items that are not holes are listed under "Open design decisions" near the end.

 ### H2.
 Float→int cast overflow — CLOSED 2026-06-26